drake7/drake7/README.md

 -->

 # Hi there, I'm Deepak - 👋
-I am a Backend-developer with major experience in Java and Spring Framework.
-I workded for Airtel-Xlabs,Amdocs and THBS in past 5 year and currently working for SRM Softwares(Vancouver).
+I am a backend developer with major experience in Java and Spring Framework.
+I worked for Airtel-Xlabs,Amdocs and THBS in past 5 year and am currently working for SRM Softwares(Vancouver).

 ## I'm a Developer & Learner!!

-- 🌱 I’m currently learning System Designs and Front End development
+- 🌱 I’m currently learning AWS Developer.
-- 👯 I’m looking to collaborate with other developers for FrontEnd Projects
+- 👯 I’m looking to collaborate with other developers for Large-scale Projects
-- 🥅 2022 Goals: Learn more about Cloud and Reactjs
+- 🥅 2024 Goals: Get AWS Certified and explore System Design.
-- ⚡ Fun fact: I love to code and play guitar / piano
+- ⚡ Fun fact: I love reading about system design and their implementations.

 ### Languages and Tools: